AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_metrics.rst

   BDD for ``(A or else B) and then C``

-The simple driver below exercises all the paths through this BDD:
+The following simple driver exercises all the paths through this BDD:

 .. code-block:: ada